 The last thing you want is to be evicted from your home because of nonpayment of rent.
 When you use it correctly, a credit card can help you through hard situations.
-Since the card issuer only requires a small minimum payment, it can buy you time before getting back on your feet.
+Since the card issuer only requires a small minimum payment, it can buy you time before you get back on your feet.

 Here’s how to charge rent, not just during a financial crisis but under normal conditions as well, advantageously.

 See related: How to earn rewards when paying monthly bills